WLeondike/noteTaker/README.md

   ![badge](https://img.shields.io/badge/License-MIT-blue)

   In this application, the user will be able to write, save, and delete notes they create.
+This application is created using express.
+We had to use ``` app.get ``` to fetch data, ``` app.post ``` for the input data to be written to the page, and lastly ``` app.delete ``` to delete the stored note.

+  Link to deployed site: https://wleondike-note-taker.herokuapp.com <br>
   GitHub: https://github.com/WLeondike